Getting started with ADF

 • After the installation is complete, the application will start automatically and search for the license file

-• For DEI, TINV, and PRO versions, insert the Authentication Key
+• For the ADF PRO and DEI versions, insert the Authentication Key

 • For MDI, place your license file as indicated here